 Mocha’s main weakness is that it requires more configuration.

-Sinon is a popular mocking and spy library with robust documentation on fakes, stubs, spies, and mocks.
-Sinon is easy to pick up and integrate with Mocha and Jest.
+Sinon is a popular mocking and spy library.
+With robust documentation on fakes, stubs, spies, and mocks, Sinon is easy to pick up and integrate with Mocha.

 Enzyme was developed by Airbnb for testing React components’ outputs.
 Enzyme shallow renders your components so that you ensure that your component is being passed the correct props and behaviors.
 Enzyme can be used in addition to any testing framework.
 Enzyme is easy to configure and has additional libraries for integration with popular libraries (like

 chai-enzyme).With Enzyme we can create a mock DOM to test whether components are rendered correctly, and whether they behave correctly when acted upon.Enzyme’s mock rendering can either be done through shallow rendering or full DOM rendering.

 Enzyme v3 support React 16;